stateless-solutions/markdown-content/basic-concepts.md

 API services in Stateless are specifically built to provide a safe and reliable data source for blockchain developers.
-These services operate on a decentralized node network, adhering to our custom RPC modifications and offering signed attestations for every request they service.&nbsp;
+These services operate on a decentralized node network, adhering to our custom RPC modifications and offering signed attestations for every request they service.
+<br/><br/>

 Developers on Stateless build their custom buckets of providers to service their needs.
 This approach differs from conventional networks, where you have little to no control over what nodes are servicing your requests.
-By receiving data from multiple providers, developers on Stateless have a reliable source of truth that they control and can configure to their own tolerance thresholds.&nbsp;
+By receiving data from multiple providers, developers on Stateless have a reliable source of truth that they control and can configure to their own tolerance thresholds.
+<br/><br/>

 ## Blockchain Provider Buckets